Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV

 Fluconazole is less effective than itraconazole for treatment of histoplasmosis, but has been shown to be moderately effective at a dose of fluconazole 800 mg daily.
 At this dose, fluconazole may be a reasonable alternative for those intolerant of itraconazole and for long-term therapy for Histoplasma meningitis (CII).22 Isavuconazole has been used in too few patients with histoplasmosis to be recommended at this time.
 The echinocandins do not have activity against H. capsulatum and should not be used to treat patients with histoplasmosis (AIII).

 Monitoring of Response to Therapy and Adverse Events (including IRIS)

 Serial monitoring of serum or urine for Histoplasma antigen is useful for determining response to therapy.
 A rise in antigen level suggests relapse.
-Because absorption of itraconazole can be erratic, a random serum itraconazole level should be obtained after 2 weeks of therapy if there is concern about adherence or if medications with potentially adverse interactions are added to the drug regimen.
-The serum concentration should be >1 µg/mL.

 Managing Treatment Failure